Oceania University of Medicine: Accreditation

 As the university grew, following a multi-year process and submission of over 1,000 documents, the medical school sought accreditation from the Philippine Accrediting Association of Schools, Colleges and Universities (PAASCU).
 Accreditation was granted in 2010, becoming the first internationally accredited medical school in the South Pacific.
-In 2015, OUM underwent PAASCU’s rigorous re-accreditation, was awarded level-two status, and its accreditation was extended through April 2020, then again through 2025.
+In 2015, OUM underwent PAASCU's rigorous re-accreditation, was awarded level-two status, and its accreditation was extended through April 2020, then again through 2025.
 OUM underwent its most recent accreditation review in March 2025, resulting in its extension to May 2030.
 In April 2024, the World Federation for Medical Education (WFME) granted PAASCU recognition status for its accreditation of OUM in Samoa.
-This recognition by WFME enables graduates to apply to practice medicine in many countries throughout the world, ensures OUM’s global standing, and retains opportunities for its international medical graduates (IMGs), ensuring their degree is globally acknowledged.
-In 2022-2023, OUM sought advice from the Samoan Qualifications Authority (SQA) regarding accreditation by SQA.
-PAASCU and the SQA have since signed a Memorandum of Agreement indicating that SQA recognizes PAASCU’s accreditation of OUM.
+This recognition by WFME enables graduates to apply to practise medicine in many countries throughout the world, ensures OUM's global standing, and retains opportunities for its international medical graduates (IMGs), ensuring their degree is globally acknowledged.
+In 2022–2023, OUM sought advice from the Samoan Qualifications Authority (SQA) regarding accreditation by SQA.
+PAASCU and the SQA have since signed a Memorandum of Agreement indicating that SQA recognizes PAASCU's accreditation of OUM.

 Governance

-The university is governed by the OUM Council, a Vice Chancellor and President, Chief Operating Officer, and an Executive Committee made up of two regional Deans, additional senior faculty, and administrative directors.
+The university is governed by the OUM Council, a Vice Chancellor and President, a Deputy Vice Chancellor, a Vice President, a Chief Operating Officer, and an Executive Committee made up of two regional Deans, additional senior faculty, and administrative directors.

 The following people have held the role of Vice Chancellor, including: